Estayparadox/Wooclap-Server/README.md

 # Wooclap-server

 ### Prerequisite
-In the backend/ folder create a .env file and copy the code below inside this file.
+At the root of the project create a .env file and copy the code below inside this file.

 ```
 PORT=8000